top of page

 Leadership

 • Feng, Z., Netchaeva, E., & Yao, J. (Equal authorship) Leadership roles, individual differences, and physical health outcomes.
-(Preparing for submission; title redacted)
+(Under review)

 pexels-vlada-karpovich-7433882.jpg